 Read more about PTL Group’s HR management and recruitment services in China.

 The most important Chinese law you should be aware of is this: foreign companies without a legal entity in China are not allowed to employ local workers by themselves.
 Foreign companies active in China can employ local employees by using a third-party company, which becomes the worker’s official employer in China.
 The external company, which provides employment and salary management services, should represent the interests of the parent company, and maintain direct contact with it.
 Outsourcing employment and salary management functions is a common solution to assures the foreign company, that labor contracts comply with taxation regulations, that wages comply with Chinese labor laws, etc.

 What is included in the labor contract?

 Labor contracts are an essential part of recruitment in China.
-The labor contract between an employer and an employee in China is based on the Chinese employment law.
+The labor relationship between an employer and an employee in China is based on the Chinese Labor Contract law.
 It covers and addresses a large number of topics, and for the most part, seeks to protect the employee.
 Subsequently, it is illegal for a company to hire a full / part time employee (local or foreign), without an updated and valid labor contract.

 Like other countries, the Chinese labor contract must include several clauses, such as: